Social Listening: How to Find Exactly What You’re Looking For

-Social media monitoring has become an established source of insights for companies regardless of industry and across departments – from marketing to PR to human resources.
+Social listening has become an established source of insights for companies regardless of industry and across departments – from marketing to PR to human resources.
 While agreeing that social listening insights are valuable is a great first step, actually getting to them can require sifting through huge amounts of social media noise, irrelevant conversations and posts.
 In fact, during my time working with Meltwater clients as a Client Success Account Manager, I found this to be one of the biggest frustrations that business professionals faced in their social programs.
-This article outlines the basics of how to structure social media monitoring searches that uncover those insights, with as little frustration as possible.
+This article outlines the basics of how to structure social listening searches that uncover those insights, with as little frustration as possible.

 Keep reading to learn the basics of building a social listening search as well as tips and best practices to keep them running smoothly.